0jscsshtml/brickscodes/README.md

 ## Woocommerce
 ###### Checkout order review
-* Add product thumbnail with product permalink.
+* Option to add product thumbnail with product permalink.
-* Add remove button on each product and ajax update checkout table.
+* Option to add remove button on each product and ajax update checkout table.
+* Option to add quantity input on each product and ajax update checkout table.
+* Option to add Shop/Cart link in Order Summary Title

 ###### Checkout customer details
 * Add new controls to easily reorder the billing and shipping fields, support field width as well.
 * Add new controls to add custom fields(select/checkbox/text type) to location after billing/shipping/order section.

+###### Product Tabs
+* Add new control to add additionl tabs.

 ###### Add to Cart Button
 * Add new control to enable button as Buy Now Button.